kroitor/gjk.c/README.md

     size_t j = indexOfFurthestPoint (vertices2, count2, negate (d));

-    // return the Minkowski sum of two points to see if bodies 'overlap' return sum (vertices1[i], -vertices2[j]); // a + (-b) = c }
+    // return the Minkowski sum of two points to see if bodies 'overlap'
+    // note that the second point-vector is negated return sum (vertices1[i], -vertices2[j]); // a + (-b) = c
+}
 ```